How Old Was Walter Payton When He Retired (End Of An Era)

 At Jackson State, Walter was one of the top-scoring college football players in the country during his junior year, scoring 160 points that season.
 By the end of his senior year, he had record breaking career points, a record for the National College Athletic Association (NCAA).

-See also All About Walter Payton College Prep High School
+See also How To Apply To Walter Payton College Prep (3 Methods)

 Walter graduated with a degree in communications from Jackson State University when he was just 20 years old, finishing school in three and a half years.
 He even took extra courses to prepare for a career teaching deaf students.
 Walter was a serious student, proving that athletes can be very smart, too.